feedweave/feedweave-ui/README.md

 FEEDweave does not use centralized infrastructure to persist its data.
 The user accounts, posts, and social graph live on Arweave.
 Arweave functions as a neutral backend that anyone can read and write from.

-Since the Arweave blockchain serves as the backend, the application in this repo is just the user interface.
-It is a basic React app and functions as a **view** of the data in Arweave.
-The view is completely separate from the canonical **data**, which lives on the Arweave blockchain.
-Anyone can built a their own custom UI, implementing different features, design, etc. This is a unique property of using a blockchain as a data backend—the blockchain is a guaranteed open and available database anyone can reuse and extend.
+The Arweave blockchain is the backend, and `feedweave-ui` is just one example of a user interface that can be built.
+This app represents the **view** layer, completely independent from the **data** layer on the blockchain.
+Anyone can built a their own custom UI, implementing different features, design, or hosting strategy.
+This is the disruptive property of using a blockchain as a datastore—it guarantees an always open and accessible database anyone can reuse and extend, unlike today's centralized APIs that rely on the good will of their operators.

 _([Arweave App Explorer](http://explorer.arweave.co/)
 is another example of this kind of "view" app.